Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 ## Events

-The table below lists events that <integration_name> sends to Segment.
-These events appear as tables in your warehouse, and as regular events in other Destinations. <integration_name> includes the `userId` if available.
+The table below lists events that Prestashop - Segment Tracking by Xcommerce sends to Segment.
+These events appear as tables in your warehouse, and as regular events in other Destinations.
+Prestashop - Segment Tracking by Xcommerce includes the `userId` if available.

 ### Device-mode events (client side)

+Device-mode handles events triggered directly by the user.
+This kind of information is usually not stored in the database, things like page views, button clicks or mouse movements.

 | Event Name                     | Description                                                 |
 |--------------------------------|-------------------------------------------------------------|